wso2/docs-is/en/docs/guides/login/oauth-app-config-advanced.md

 - **Code**: Entering the username and password required at the service provider will result in a code being generated.
 This code can be used to obtain the access token.
 For more information on this grant type, see [Authorization Code specification](https://tools.ietf.org/html/rfc6749#section-4.1).

-- **Password**: This grant authenticates the user using the password provided and the access token is provided.
+- **Password**: This grant authenticates the user using the password obtained and provides the access token.
 For more information on this grant type, see [Resource Owner Password Credentials Grant specification](https://tools.ietf.org/html/rfc6749#section-4.3).

 - **Implicit**: This is similar to the code grant type, but instead of generating a code, this directly provides the access token.
 For more information on this grant type, see [Implicit Grant specification](https://tools.ietf.org/html/rfc6749#section-4.2).